CenterForTheBuiltEnvironment/right_now/README.md

 $ python manage.py loaddata survey_init
 ```

-- After you run the ``syncdb`` command, you will be prompted to create a superuser.
+After you run the ``syncdb`` command, you will be prompted to create a superuser.
 Create one you will remember!
 You will use these credentials to log into the administration interface and create new surveys.

-- Deployment.
-The development database is SQLite3, which is packaged with Python and doesn't require setup in the installation process.
+Deployment note: The development database is SQLite3, which is packaged with Python and doesn't require setup in the installation process.
 If you are deploying the tool for production use, you will probably want to install a different database, like [Postgres](http://www.postgresql.org/).
 See [django docs](https://docs.djangoproject.com/en/1.6/howto/deployment/wsgi/modwsgi/) to learn how to deploy a Django application with Apache and mod_wdgi.

 Using the tool